I14T-E/scripts/README.md

 ### Roulette Scripts

 These scripts were made as part of a class project.
-They can be found [here].
+They can be found [here](https://github.com/I14T-E/scripts/tree/master/Roulette%20Scripts "Roulette Scripts").

 #### roulette_delaer_finder_by_time.sh
 - This script was created to analyze an employee schedule to find a roulette dealer at a specific time.